Rain

 “She was warned by a powerful old friend, only a few minutes before the attack came.”

-“Over the next week, even ordinary Jiku with Bizra eyes were hunted and killed.”
+“Over the next week, even ordinary Jiku with fire eyes were hunted and killed.”

-“We thought they were all dead, but from what you’ve told us, Yagrin, others with Bizra eyes have survived.”
+“We thought they were all dead, but from what you’ve told us, Yagrin, a few must have hidden and survived.”

 “Only she can build the wintzal.”